Cuamba Solar Power Station

-Cuamba Solar Power Station (CSPS), is a 20 MW solar power plant under construction in Mozambique.
-The power station is under development by a consortium that comprises a British independent power producer and a Mauritian investor.
-A storage system consisting of lithium batteries with a capacity of 1.86 MVA/7.42 MW/h, will be incorporated in the design.
-The storage system will regulate the rate of delivery of the energy into the national grid and thereby stabilize the network.
+Cuamba Solar Power Station (CSPS), is a 20 MW solar power plant in Mozambique.
+The power station was developed by a consortium that comprises a British independent power producer and a Mauritian investor.
+A storage system consisting of lithium batteries with a capacity of 1.86 MVA/7.42 MW/h, is incorporated in the design.
+The storage system regulates the rate of delivery of the power into the national grid and thereby stabilize the network.
 TSK Group, a Spanish engineering and construction conglomerate was awarded the engineering, procurement, and construction (EPC) contract in May 2021.

 Location

 CSPS is located approximately 3 km, outside of the town of Cuamba, in Niassa Province, in the north of Mozambique.
 Cuamba is located approximately 347 km, by road, southeast of the city of Lichinga, the provincial capital.
 This is about 541 km, by road, west of the port city of Nacala, the nearest sea-port.
+The geographical location of Cuamba Solar Power Station are: 14°48'01.0"S, 36°30'22.0"E (Latitude:-14.800278; Longitude:36.506111).